EcocityAccounts/hugo-shopping-product-catalogue-gaz-artist/content/products/necklaces.md

     "variants": []
 }

-Perfect necklaces for your loved ones.
+Perfect necklaces for your friends, family loved ones.